 My sister, Molly, is also retiring, sort of.
 She’s still going to help me with all the catering and events we have planned, so she won’t be bored.
 We both have grandchildren and plan to spend lots of time playing with those babies.
 And, of course, if you know Molly, you know she’ll be at every home Rockies game, if at all possible.

 We have plans to start an e-commerce site to sell our Cream Scone Mix and teas.
 I don’t know anything about creating a website, so I’m leaving that to a web designer.
-I do know a lot about retailing our products and will stick to that and creating a satisfying inventory.
+I do know a lot about retailing our products and will stick to that and creating a satisfying catalog.
 But that will be later on in the year.

 For now, I’m just checking in to let you know what I’m up to.
 If you were in the tea room frequently, I miss you already.
 Chai!